kramble/zet/boards/altera-de0-nano-debug/README.txt

 The following may change as future features are implemented...

+Note the DIP switch settings below, switches 3,4 must be OFF to use the console Switches 1,2 select the MSDOS boot device (set them ON for console floppy boot)

-DOS6.22 now boots from diskette emulation (read-only) via console
+To boot DOS6.22 via floppy diskette emulation (read-only) through the console...

 You will need a 1.44MB floppy disk image for the DOS6.22 boot disk (available on the web), ensure it is named Dos6.22.img